The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-L S Lowry's Street Scene (signed), a lithograph print from 1961, is estimated to be worth between £1,500 and £2,300.
-Over the past 12 months, the artwork has sold 6 times at an average selling price of £1,400.
+The value of L S Lowry's Street Scene, a signed lithograph from 1961, is estimated to be worth between £2,200 and £3,300.
+Over the past 12 months, the artwork has sold 5 times, with an average selling price of £1,673.
+This artwork has shown consistent value growth, with an average annual growth rate of 5%.
 In the last five years, the hammer price has ranged from £1,000 in July 2023 to £5,500 in February 2023.
-The average annual growth rate of this work is -13%.
-This is a popular work with an auction history of 48 total sales since its entry to the market in March 2005.
+This work has a strong auction history, having been sold 26 times since its initial sale in March 2005.
 The edition size of this artwork is limited to 850.

 Meaning & Analysis